Wilfred/difftastic/README.md

 ## Status

-Subject to change, grammar still evolving.
+~Subject to change, grammar still evolving.~

+Coincidentally, it appears [another effort by GrayJack](https://github.com/GrayJack/tree-sitter-janet/) was started at about the same time, and that effort looks to be pretty decent.
+So this effort will be put on hold.

 ## Prerequisites